hrishim/mail_chat/README.md

 Chat with your Email - A Privacy-Focused Local Email Assistant

 ## Introduction
 `mail_chat` is a privacy-focused tool that enables you to have interactive conversations with your email archive while keeping your data completely local.
-It uses NVIDIA's Inference Microservices (NIM) to run Meta's Llama 3 8B Instruct model (`nvcr.io/nim/meta/llama3-8b-instruct:1.0.0`) locally for inference, ensuring your email content never leaves your machine.
+It uses NVIDIA's Inference Microservices (NIM) to run both the Llama 3 8B Instruct model and NV-Embed-QA model locally for inference and embeddings generation.
+Your email data never leaves your machine at any point during processing or querying.

+### Privacy & Security
+- **Completely Local Processing**: All components (LLM, embeddings, vector store) run locally
+- **No External Services**: The RAG pipeline is entirely self-contained on your machine
+- **Local Email Processing**: All email content is processed and stored locally
+- **Local LLM Inference**: Chat interactions use local Llama 3 model inference
+- **Local Embeddings**: Uses NVIDIA's NV-Embed-QA model running in a local container for generating embeddings
+- **Secure Storage**: Embeddings are stored locally in a FAISS vector database
+- **API Security**: Uses environment variables and `.env` files for secure credential management

 ### Key Features
 - **Privacy First**: All email processing and conversations happen locally on your machine
-- **Local LLM Integration**: Uses NVIDIA NIM to run Llama 3 8B locally
+- **Local LLM Integration**: Uses NVIDIA NIM to run Llama 3 8B and NV-Embed-QA models locally
 - **Efficient Processing**: Processes email archives (mbox format) into optimized vector embeddings
 - **Secure Credential Management**: Uses environment variables for secure API key handling
 - **Modern Architecture**: Uses LangChain's modular design with components from `langchain_core` and `langchain_community`